andyjoshowitz/daily-pennsylvanian-cli/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/'andyjoshowitz'/daily-pennsylvanian-cli-app.

 ## License

-The gem is available as open source under the terms of the MIT License: https://opensource.org/licenses/MIT.
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Code of Conduct

+Everyone interacting in the Daily::Pennsylvanian::Cli::App project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'andyjoshowitz'/daily-pennsylvanian-cli/blob/master/CODE_OF_CONDUCT.md).